aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness.md

 ### Keep undergasing attacks in mind

-**WARNING: randomness API currently doesn’t prevent undergassing attacks.** Carefully read undergassing section to understand undergassing attack and how to prevent it, to make sure you, as a dApp developer, design applications using randomness in the safe way.
+**WARNING: randomness API currently doesn’t prevent undergasing attacks.** Carefully read undergasing section to understand undergasing attack and how to prevent it, to make sure you, as a dApp developer, design applications using randomness in the safe way.

 ### Identify randomness-dependent entry functions and make them compliant